Skip to content

 6:45pm Imogen Davenport – The Current State of Nature in Dorset

-7:05pm Professor Malcolm Tait & Dr Kiera Chapman – Securing Biodiversity Net Gain, is it being delivered?
+7:05pm Professor Malcolm Tait & Dr Kiera Chapman – Biodiversity Net Gain and social justice: perspectives from the planning system

 7:25pm Break

-7:55pm LUC – Landscape Led Development: Protecting Dorset’s Unique Character
+7:55pm Maria Grant – Landscape Led Development: Protecting Dorset’s Unique Character

 8:15pm Dorset Council and BCP Council – The Challenge of meeting development needs whilst protecting and improving the environment